xquyvu/starbucks-offer-optimisation/README.md

 ## 5. Benchmark model

-### 5.1.
-For predicting spending

-- Linear regression: Predict spending from customer and offer data without feature engineering
+Linear regression was selected for simplicity.
+This will be used to predict spending from customer and offer data with minimal feature engineering.
-- Simple average model: Takes the average customer spending as the prediction for each group (with offer / without offer)

-### 5.2.
-For optimising offer sending

-- Random offer choice: Assign offers randomly to customer, or
-- Sending out no offer at all.

 ## 6. Evaluation metrics